dalbergasia/Covid-19-Model/README.md

 For this curve-fitting exercise, we select two most commonly available daily data feeds for most countries (note that other real-world data feeds, such as number of hospitalised CoVID-19 cases, if it reliably reflects all severe cases, can also be used for this exercise):

-1. Daily number of CoVID-19 deaths
+1. Daily number of CoVID-19 deaths data feed
-2. Daily identified cases of CoVID-19
+2. Daily identified cases of CoVID-19 data feed

 ### _A note on the overall Error term_